olivier-carrere/redaction-technique.org/src/content/docs/en/tech-writing-process/utiliser-les-branches-des-systemes-de-gestion-de-sources.md

 Source management systems offer the option of creating branches of a project: if at any point a project splits into two incompatible projects, a branch is created from the main project.
 The **technical editor** can thus manage the various translations of technical documentation.

-In theory, the branch system can be used to manage :
+In theory, the branch system can be used to manage:

 - different translations of technical documentation,
 - different variations of the same technical documentation.